Consensys/aragon-daotemplates-audit-report-2019-08/README.md

 ## 3 System Overview

-Aragon provides so-called DAO template contracts to support the deployment of Aragon organizations.
+Aragon provides so-called DAO Template contracts to support the deployment of Aragon organizations.
 The templates model common organizational structures or DAO scenarios.
-They aim to provide a way to kickstart an organization and customize it to a clients need.
-A DAO-template contract deploys a new DAO, installs [applications](https://github.com/aragon/aragon-apps/) required for the DAO scenario, initializes and configures them and defines the trust relationships between components.
+They aim to provide a way to kickstart an organization and customize it to a client's need.
+A DAO Template contract deploys a new DAO, installs applications (e.g. those in [aragon-apps](https://github.com/aragon/aragon-apps/)) required for the DAO scenario, initializes and configures them, and defines the trust relationships between components.

 With Aragon 0.8, the following templates are available: